Employment Law

 Terminations and New Year’s Day

-If you’ve been fired without cause near New Year’s Day, it’s crucial to understand your rights through a consultation with an Ontario employment lawyer at Samfiru Tumarkin LLP immediately.
+If you lost your job before or after New Year’s Day, or another stat holiday, it’s crucial to understand your severance rights through a consultation with an employment lawyer at Samfiru Tumarkin LLP immediately.

 In addition to severance package negotiations, we have experience securing solutions for the following employment matters: